 A typical ACMI lease term can range from one flight up to 18 months.

 Many companies choose ACMI leases over dry leases due to the high degree of flexibility they provide in varying periodic capacities.
 ACMI leases can be a cost-effective option, saving the airline from investing in the fixed operational overheads and commitment of dry leases or purchasing an aircraft.

 Dry leases, or operating leases as they are referred to, typically last 6-12 years and refer to an arrangement where the lessor provides the aircraft without providing crews, insurance, maintenance or operational support.

 As an alternative to purchasing aircraft, dry leases can be used to help an airline preserve liquidity and protect its balance sheet.
-The monthly lease rent on a dry lease is typical far less than the monthly cost of financing, and the deposit far less than capital investment required when buying an aircraft outright.
-As a result, dry leasing is highly attractive to airlines, with nearly 50% of aircraft globally, being acquired by airlines in this manner.
+The monthly lease rent on a dry lease is typically far less than the monthly cost of financing, and the deposit is far less than the capital investment required when buying an aircraft outright.
+As a result, dry leasing is highly attractive to airlines, with nearly 50% of aircraft globally being acquired by airlines in this manner.

 It’s important to remember that the aviation industry remains unpredictable – so even if you don’t have aircraft leasing requirements now, contingency planning is important.